 David Blumenkrantz is presently involved in the One of Us project, aimed at humanizing homelessness through advocacy, portraiture and oral histories.
 Professional experience includes eight years of NGO, documentary and photojournalism work in East and Central Africa, covering social, relief and development, and political issues.
 From 1992-1994, he was the Information Department Coordinator for the Undugu Society of Kenya, working on projects related to street children and urban poverty.
 He returned to Africa most recently in 2010 to document development projects for UNICEF & UNESCO.
 David has also freelanced for the Los Angeles Times and various other publications as a writer and photographer.
 His work has been exhibited and published internationally.

-A photography instructor and educator for more than 20 years, David has taught classes and workshops for, among others, Wuhan University in China, Kodak East Africa, The All Africa Conference of Churches, the French Cultural Centre in Nairobi, the government of Eritrea, the Art Institute of Pittsburgh's Online Division, and the Watts Towers Art Center (for the Cultural Affairs Department of the City of Los Angeles).
-In 2004, after eight years teaching with the Los Angeles Unified School District, he joined the journalism department at California State University, Northridge, and is currently a tenured professor of documentary, photojournalism and visual communication.
+A photography instructor and educator for more than 20 years, David has taught classes and workshops for, among others, Wuhan University in China, Kodak East Africa, The All Africa Conference of Churches, the French Cultural Centre in Nairobi, the government of Eritrea, the Art Institute of Pittsburgh's Online Division, New York Film Academy, and the Watts Towers Art Center (for the Cultural Affairs Department of the City of Los Angeles).
+In 2004, after eight years teaching with the Los Angeles Unified School District, he joined the journalism department at California State University, Northridge, and is a tenured professor.
 David holds a BA in Journalism, an MA in Art Education, and an MFA in Visual Communication.

 Former consultant with The Communication Initiative Network: Where communication and media are central to social and economic development.